-Your attendees are on a wild ride, scrambling from one session or activity to the next, trying to network and capture as much value as they can.
+Your delegates are on a wild ride, scrambling from one session or activity to the next, trying to network and capture as much value as they can.
 They’re sitting in ballrooms, managing disruptions coming from as many as four screens: smartphone, tablet, laptop as well as audio visual at the event.
-Attendees move about from one screen to the next at breakneck speed.
+Delegates move about from one screen to the next at breakneck speed.
 They’re checking email under the table.
 They’re putting out fires at the office.
 But don’t ask your audience to turn off their devices.
 Instead, harness the scattered online attention and focus it on your best event moments.
 You can leverage all social channels to call their attention to valuable new insights and people who can help them succeed.
-It all starts with:
+You can start by:

-Often, valuable new contacts are nearby and attendees don’t even know it.
-Your mobile event app can help attendees capitalize on these valuable chance encounters.
+Often, valuable new contacts are nearby and delegates don’t even know it.
+Your mobile event app can help delegates capitalise on these valuable chance encounters.

 Get Clear on Your Social Media Mission and Strategy

 In a recent Aberdeen Benchmark Report, more than 75% of survey respondents revealed that they either have no social media strategy in place or a fuzzy one, at best.
-They might be tracking “likes” and “followers” but they struggle to connect those data points with any meaningful and measurable success outcomes.
-If they “like” us so much, why are our revenues flat?
+They might be tracking ‘likes’ and ‘followers’ but they struggle to connect those data points with any meaningful and measurable success outcomes.
+If they ‘like’ us so much, why are our revenues flat?
 Don’t be like most people.
-Make sure you’re crystal clear on the what, when, how and why behind your event social media strategy.
+Make sure you’re crystal clear on the what, why, when and how behind your event social media strategy.
 Then ask yourself: How will we measure success?

 Avinash Kaushik, Digital Marketing Evangelist for Google, has identified four social media measures that matter most:

-- Amplification Rate: The number of shares or retweets per post.
-Here’s where the 2nd and 3rd-degree connections kick in.
+Amplification Rate: This is the number of shares or retweets per post.
 Your followers have followers of their own.
-Every time they choose to share something from you, your amplification rate multiplies, which in turn expands your audience, influence and marketing reach.
+Every time they choose to share something with you, your amplification rate multiplies, which in turn expands your audience, influence and marketing reach.

-- Applause Rate: The number of likes, favorites or +1’s per post.
+Applause Rate: This is determined by the number of likes, favourites or +1’s per post.
 Look at these as endorsements — even mini-testimonials that what you’re putting out there is highly valued.
-Added bonus: Even more insight about your market and audience.
+Added bonus: Even more insight into your market and audience.

-- Economic Value: The number of times people go to your hub or home base to do business with you.
-This is the big one and often, it comes about as you successfully deliver on the previous three.
+Economic Value: This is the big one and often, it comes about as you successfully deliver on the previous three.
+Economic value is measured by the number of times people go to your hub or home base to do business with you.
 If your event serves an internal audience, economic value comes through skills mastery, enhanced productivity, and more connected, committed and collaborative teams.